 One of the biggest bottlenecks and thus challenges for standard setters is their ability to scale with their often rapid growth.
 Dealing with ever more licencees, members, and the related data quickly exceeds the capabilities of commonly used tools.
 More sophisticated solutions are required that can not only deal with huge amounts of data but also help to reduce the administrative workload.
 There are basically two options available: proprietary development and standardized solutions, which are already established on the market.
-Our colleague Georg Karner compares both options in an insightful article he published over at LinkedIn, in which he also explores more comprehensive approaches to standards management.
+Our colleague Georg Karner compares both options in an insightful article he published over at or Integrity Blog, in which he also explores more comprehensive approaches to standards management.

 Having recognized this challenge of scalability and the lack of comprehensive yet flexible solutions, Intact Systems decided to partner with GTS (Global Traceability Solutions) and Book&Claim—each leaders in their own fields—to create Pantegrity: a scalable toolset designed to meet the specific needs of standard setters, no matter the size.
 It comes with all the tools and features needed to efficiently manage any standard and increase its impact: from basic standards & licencee management to advanced risk analyses and benchmarks, from supply chain traceability to offset certificates & credit trading.
 Of course, Pantegrity is also accessible for members and licencees and flexibly scales with the standard's growing needs.

 Pantegrity hosted two lunch time Topic Tables on Wednesday, June 28, attracting a lot of attention and interest.
 Both tables were filled to capacity.